Humzafazal72/SketchGEN/readme.md

 <h1 align="center">SketchGEN: A Pix2Pix Based Portrait to Pencil Sketch Converter</h1>

-Welcome to the Portrait to SketchGAN!
+Welcome to SketchGAN!
 This project leverages the power of pix2pix, a Generative Adversarial Network (GAN) framework, to convert portrait images into sketches.

 ## Table of Contents
 - [Introduction](#introduction)